arienkock/arienkock.github.io/_posts/2014-07-30-stagger-and-delay-facebook-api-calls.md

 		}
 	}

 Facebook isn't 100% clear about the limits, but slightly less than 1 request every 2 seconds tends to work pretty well in my experience.
+Twitter is [a bit more clear about it](https://dev.twitter.com/docs/rate-limiting/1.1).